 For all those insects that love catnip so much, no other creature loves it more than cats.
 Many species of cats - among them tigers, lions, lynxes, servals, cougars, and leopards as well as our domestic cats - enjoy catnip.

 Not every domestic house cat goes nuts for catnip either.
 A study from BMC Veterinary Research estimated that 33 percent of felines don't care for catnip.
 Why?
 Another study, published in a Canadian veterinary journal, answers that question.
 It cites research from 1962, in which 26 Siamese breeding cats in a colony were given catnip to see how or if they'd respond.

 More recent research from 2011 suggests there may be several genes at play.
 Both studies do agree that genetic background will play a role in whether cats care for catnip.
 If you can trace your cat's lineage and find that their parents didn't like catnip, then chances are your cat won't either.

-The genetic tendency also affects a cat’s sensitivity for Tartarian honeysuckle wood (Lonicera tatarica), silver vine (Actinidia polygama), and valerian root (Valeriana officinalis), all of which have similar properties to catnip.
+The genetic tendency also affects a cat's sensitivity to Tartarian honeysuckle wood (Lonicera tatarica), silver vine (Actinidia polygama), and valerian root (Valeriana officinalis), all of which have similar properties to catnip.

 Why Does Catnip Not Affect Kittens?